You are using an outdated browser. Please upgrade your browser to improve your experience.

 While certain industry players (e.g. Air Liquide, with its historical network) may have some incentives to become or remain active in the business of transporting hydrogen, the overarching sentiment among large industrials to date has been to focus their investments on the supply or demand side of the chain, or even both sides, without necessarily making large investments into, e.g. the transport networks themselves (alone or in joint ventures with others, although certain such pilot projects do exist – see above).

-Therefore, a strong preference seems to exist among these players for an regulated asset base model, pursuant to which the regulated network operators (in particular, the national gas TSO Fluxys, but also potentially the DSOs, for instance, to develop a network of refuelling stations for transportation) are tasked with the adaptation of their existing and/or the development of a new (dedicated) network,57 which will guarantee them open access to the (existing and future) infrastructure for the benefit of their own core businesses.
-If this route is taken, ultimately (both natural gas and hydrogen) consumers will pay the bill, through the transport and distribution tariffs.
-The different Belgian governments have yet to make the necessary policy decisions on this fundamental topic.
+Therefore, broad support seems to exist among these players for a regulated asset base (“RAB”) model, pursuant to which the regulated network operators (in particular, the national gas TSO Fluxys Belgium, but also potentially the DSOs, for instance, to develop a network of refuelling stations for transportation) are tasked with the adaptation of their existing and/or the development of a new, dedicated hydrogen network,46 which will guarantee them open access to the (existing and future) infrastructure for the benefit of their own core businesses.
+The cost of this would be ultimately borne by consumers, through the (gas and/or hydrogen) transport and distribution tariffs.

 Two potential pathways can be identified: